Diabetes in Schools Website User Terms

 (ii) any materials on the Website;

-(iii) any information published on the Website; and/or
+(iii) any information published on the Website; or

-(iv) any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for with the Website;
+(iv) any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for, using the Website;

-(b) neither Diabetes Australia nor any Third Party Service Provider makes any representation or warranty, either express or implied, that you or other person should use the Website or rely on the information published on the website, including information provided during any online training or information provided during face to face training.
-Diabetes Australia recommends that you conduct your own checks and obtain your own advice regarding the information provided on the Website and any training provided in connection with the Diabetes in Schools program; and
+(b) neither Diabetes Australia nor any Third Party Service Provider makes any representation or warranty, either express or implied, that you or any other person should use the Website or rely on the information published on the Website, including information provided during any online training or information provided during face to face training.
+Diabetes Australia recommends that you conduct your own checks and obtain your own advice (including appropriate medical advice) regarding the information provided on the Website and any training provided in connection with the Diabetes in Schools program; and

-(c) Diabetes Australia and each Third Party Service Provider exclude all liability (however described and arising under common law, equity or statute) including any liability arising as a result of negligence, fraud or wilful misconduct of Diabetes Australia (or a Third Party Service Provider) relating to or resulting from your use of the Website or participation in training, and for any loss or damage (however described) incurred by you directly, or indirectly, as a result of:
+(c) Diabetes Australia and each Third Party Service Provider exclude all liability (however described and whether arising under common law, equity, statute or otherwise and for whatever reason) relating to or resulting from the use of the Website by any person or participation in training, and for any loss or damage (however described) incurred by any person directly, or indirectly, as a result of:

 (i) information published on the Website;

-(ii) any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for with the Website;
+(ii) any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for, using the Website;

 (iii) any unauthorised access to the Website;